The year 1882 was in the midst of the Gilded Age, an era of prosperity from 1870 – to 1900. …

-The holiday season is hard on surfaces.
-Cooking, eating turkey, drinking eggnog, and the stains and spills that follow are a challenge.
-It’s a constant battle that starts on Thanksgiving and doesn’t end until New Years’, if then.
-So, how do you keep up with the battle for the countertop?
+Food prep and cooking can be hard on surfaces.
+Stains and spills are a challenge.
+It’s constant so, how do you keep up with the battle for the countertop?
 Here’s how to use BKF to clean granite countertops and more.
 With BKF, you can win the countertop war.

 My mom has always said that shiny is clean and dull is dirty.
-Tabletops, counters, and well, most surfaces should sparkle when they’re clean, and if they didn’t sparkle – then you weren’t done cleaning.
+Tabletops, counters, and well, most surfaces should sparkle when they’re clean, and according to my mother, if they didn’t sparkle – then you weren’t done cleaning.
 I can’t count the number of times as a teenager I was sent back to finish cleaning something.
-I can still hear my mother answering my, “But Mom!” with “Randall Lyle, you get back in there and make that shines, right now.”
+I can still hear my mother answering my, “But Mom!” with “Randall Lyle, you get back in there and make that shine, right now.”

 How to Clean Granite Countertops

 I thought I’d start with how to clean granite countertops because many consumers aren’t sure.
 I have great news!
-It’s easy because BKF heard you and developed a product specifically for granite countertops.
+It’s easy because BKF heard you and developed a granite countertops cleaner developed specifically for granite countertops.

 The first thing that you need to know about granite countertops is that they’re porous.
 They may not look like it but believe me, they are.
 Therefore, you must clean them often and wipe away stains before they have a chance to set in.
-Cooking oil, cranberry sauce, turkey grease, and many other cooking products commonly found on a countertop will penetrate and stain the stone if left to fester.
-So, what do you do if at Thanksgiving Uncle Paul spilled his red wine on your granite countertop, and you didn’t notice it right away?
+Cooking oil, sauces, grease, and many other cooking products commonly found on a countertop will penetrate and stain the stone if left to fester.
+So, what do you do if someone spilled their red wine on your granite countertop, and you didn’t notice it right away?

 BKF to the Rescue